 Even with that explanation, Kanna felt a bit exposed to be sitting so close to the savages’ homeland.
 “What did they look like?”
 Though she knew it was her imagination, her brain had started to conjure up faces in the lines of the tree branches on the other side.
 She blinked her eyes a few times and shook her head.

 Kanna smirked at this.
 “Sounds like you would fit right in with them.”
-Though Kanna had meant to tease the giant, her own words brought up a mental image, and it made some warmth rush to her face, and it made her conscious again of the feeling of Goda’s hips between her legs.
+Though Kanna had meant to tease the giant, her own words brought up a mental image, and it made some warmth rush to her face, and it made her overly conscious of the feeling of Goda’s hips between her legs.

 Goda’s smile hadn’t faded.